dahlbaek/datapackage-py/README.md

 #  { city: 'rome', year: 2017, population: 2860000 } ]
 ```

-Let's save our descriptor on the disk as a zip-file:
+Let us save our descriptor on the disk as a zip-file:

 ```python
 package.save('datapackage.zip')
 ```

-To continue the work with the data package we just load it again but this time using local `datapackage.zip`:
+To continue working with the data package we just load it again but this time using local `datapackage.zip`:

 ```python
 package = Package('datapackage.zip')
 # Continue the work
 ```

-It was onle basic introduction to the `Package` class.
-To learn more let's take a look on `Package` class API reference.
+This was only a basic introduction to the `Package` class.
+To learn more let us take a look at the `Package` class API reference.

 #### `Package(descriptor=None, base_path=None, strict=False, storage=None, **options)`